 The goal of FDIC insurance is to promote trust in the banking system.
 When your deposits are FDIC insured, the U.S. government stands behind the promise to make you whole.

-For more details, see How FDIC Insurance Works.
-It is essential that you understand what is (and is not) covered by FDIC insurance.
-Note that FDIC insurance only applies to bank accounts, but credit unions have a similar government-guaranteed form of protection: NCUSIF insurance.
+It is essential that you understand what is and is not covered by FDIC insurance.
+Note that FDIC insurance applies only to bank accounts, but credit unions have a similar government-guaranteed form of protection: National Credit Union Share Insurance Fund (NCUSIF) insurance.

 FDIC insurance protects “deposit products” only, including:

 - Checking and savings accounts

 - Official payments issued by covered banks, including cashier’s checks and money orders

 - Money market accounts